-She shared how trust is the key asset or the key currency which needs to be protected.
+She shared that trust is the crucial asset or currency that needs to be protected.

-While hovering over the topic of the session, Ms Gabriela Figueiredo Dias – Chair of, International Ethics Standards Board for Accountants (IESBA) highlighted the dilemma faced by the profession between confidentiality and duty to report.
+While hovering over the topic of the session, Ms. Gabriela Figueiredo Dias – Chair of, the International Ethics Standards Board for Accountants (IESBA) highlighted the dilemma faced by the profession between confidentiality and duty to report.

-In her opinion, Professional Accountants need to be sceptical while reporting to management.
-They need to acquire data collection skills to ensure Ethics, Governance and Integrity.
+In her opinion, Professional Accountants need to be skeptical while reporting to management.
+They must acquire data collection skills to ensure Ethics, Governance, and Integrity.

-The panellists successfully covered the profession’s positive impact in the fight against economic crime, and how it will fulfil the sustainability agenda.
+The panelists successfully covered the profession’s positive impact in the fight against economic crime, and how it will fulfill the sustainability agenda.
 And we at The Finance Story believe that the upcoming generation of accountants needs to take notes.

 Delegates from around the world came together

 It indeed was a once-in-a-lifetime opportunity for the participating Regulators, Professional Accountants in Practice, Professional Accountants in Business and Industry, Global CEOs/CFOs/CXOs, Academicians, Consulting Practitioners, Global Accounting Institutions, Accounting Finance and Business Professionals, Auditors and Finance Controllers, Business Leaders to:

 - Get insights on global practice and future trends with emerging avenues for the profession

 - Exchange ideas, knowledge, and books with peers across the Globe

 - Know how accounting & finance professionals are changing the world for the better